hiroki-chen/Coq-Resources/README.md

 * [UniMath](https://github.com/UniMath/UniMath): This coq library aims to formalize a substantial body of mathematics using the univalent point of view.
 * [Category Theory](https://github.com/jwiegley/category-theory): Formalized category theory in Coq.
 * [MathClasses](https://github.com/coq-community/math-classes)
+* [Iris](https://gitlab.mpi-sws.org/iris/iris): A general proof mode for carrying out *separation logic proofs* (proof for languages that allow programmers to play with memory stores; for those interested, please refer to JC Reynolds's paper at CMU) in Coq.

+## Some Awesome Coq Pupils

+* [Ralf Jung @ ETHz](https://research.ralfj.de/): He is also the core contributor of rust-lang.
+* [Tej Chajed](https://www.chajed.io/): Proofs, logics, and verification for systems.
+* [Inria](https://www.inria.fr/fr): People at this institute made Coq!